Given the global scale of disruption from COVID-19, sponsors are faced with difficult decisions whether to continue ongoing clinical trials.

 Due to the pandemic, many clinical trials are undergoing critical protocol modifications and may even put enrollment on hold.
 Some sponsors are opting to suspend their clinical trials.

-The FDA published updated recommendations on May 14 that offers additional guidance for ongoing clinical trials during the COVID-19 crisis.
-Similar updates were recently published at by the the European Medicines Agency (EMA) in conjunction with working groups from the European Commission and the national Heads of Medicines Agency (HMA).
-More details is available in our blog .
+The FDA published updated recommendations on May 14 that offer additional guidance for ongoing clinical trials during the COVID-19 crisis.
+Similar updates were recently published by the European Medicines Agency (EMA) in conjunction with working groups from the European Commission and the national Heads of Medicines Agency (HMA).
+Read more in our blog.

 For ongoing clinical trials, sponsors are executing risk-based contingency plans to protect patient safety and preserve data integrity.
 Still, there are a number of challenges posed by COVID-19: